ABOUT US

 Social Media Manager

-Lexie is studying in her final few years at high school, and fits farm work around her studies.
+Lexie is studying Marketing at Heriot Watt University, and fits farm work around her studies.
 She is a key admin of Fearn’s social media accounts – even teaching her parents a thing or too, to keep them up to date!

 Archie Scott